This post is sponsored by Indiana Pork but all thoughts and opinions are my own.

 To make raw pork chops by smoking them you need to do a little prep work.
 First, start soaking your wood chips.
 Second, start brining your pork chops.
 For smoked pork chops, I always use a bone-in pork chop.
 I think the bone gives more flavor to the pork chops.
 Additionally, thickness matters.
 I would make sure you do not buy thin chops.
 Smoked Pork Chops have a longer cooking time, so make sure the pork chops are at least 1 inch thick and even better at 1 and 1/4 inch thick.

 Arrange the woodchips over the coals.
 For those using a Big Green Egg, place the plate over the coals and chips and place the drip pan filled with water or extra brine on the plate.
-Recommend you have a big stack of aluminum pans on hand for drip pans.
+Recommend you have a on hand for drip pans.
 They come in super handy.
 This will allow for the pork chops to smoke without any direct heat or flair up possibilities and give moisture back to the smoke.

 When you are ready to smoke your pork chops, drain the brine off the pork chops and then give them a quick rinse.
 Then season the pork chops with the worlds best pork seasoning salt.